SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-4-degrees-of-separation.markdown

                     >
                     > \<phone:PhoneApplicationPage x:Class="SlXnaApp1.GamePage" xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation" xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml" xmlns:phone="clr-namespace:Microsoft.Phone.Controls;assembly=Microsoft.Phone" xmlns:shell="clr-namespace:Microsoft.Phone.Shell;assembly=Microsoft.Phone" xmlns:d="http://schemas.microsoft.com/expression/blend/2008" xmlns:mc="http://schemas.openxmlformats.org/markup-compatibility/2006" FontFamily="{StaticResource PhoneFontFamilyNormal}" FontSize="{StaticResource PhoneFontSizeNormal}" Foreground="{StaticResource PhoneForegroundBrush}" SupportedOrientations="Landscape" Orientation="Landscape" mc:Ignorable="d" d:DesignHeight="480" d:DesignWidth="800" shell:SystemTray.IsVisible="False" DataContext="{Binding Game, Source={StaticResource Locator}}"\>
                     >
-                    > This data binds the data context (the source of information for the page or control) to our GameViewModel, so that when i ask for a property it knows where to look for it.&nbsp; You can set a data context at a control level if you wish overriding the default page context but that gets quite messy so you would only do it if you really had to.
+                    > This data binds the data context (the source of information for the page or control) to our GameViewModel, so that when i ask for a property it knows where to look for it.
+You can set a data context at a control level if you wish overriding the default page context but that gets quite messy so you would only do it if you really had to.
                     >
                     > With that done we will change what we are currently displaying so it makes more sense from a design perspective, currently we have two textblocks which XNA is writing custom values to, supplying both the label and the value for the information we need to display (Time : 01:59), now that we are working with a proper data model we no longer have that, XNA is just supplying the raw data which is the time.
                     >